thinkspaces/thinkspaces-react/docs/database.md

 ### Project Firebase structure

+It's intended for this structure to be the single source of truth for all projects in the database.

+*Disclaimer*: this structure might be incomplete and only contains the most important fields.

 - tags: [DocumentReference]
   - 0 or more references to tags
 - team: [DocumentReference]
   - 0 or more references to users that are part of the project's team
 - admin: [DocumentReference]
   - 0 or more references to users that are part of the project's admin group
+- privacy : { visibleInSearch : bool }
+  - This map/object may be expanded with more properties in the future
+- shortname: string
+  - Unique for every project

 ### Project properties